trite/tabeurator/README.md

 #### Open search pane

-The search pane can be opened by default with `Ctrl+Space` (on all OSes).
+The search pane can be opened by default with `Ctrl+Space` (on all browsers).

 #### Previous tab

 If the `Most Recently Visited (MRV)` option is enabled then most recently visited tabs are tracked (poorly, just using tab id's for now).
-Using `Ctrl+Shift+Space` (on all OSes) will navigate to the most recently visited tab.
+Using `Ctrl+Shift+Space` (on all browsers) will navigate to the most recently visited tab.

 ### Configuring Shortcuts

 Open the extension options dialog and update it there.
 Currently only the search box hotkey is configurable, previous tab hotkey will be soon.

+For chrome browsers, shortcuts must be changed in `chrome://extensions/shortcuts`.

+For firefox, shortcuts can be changed in the extension settings.

 # Working notes

+TODOs, planned features, and possible features.

 ## TODO

+- [x] Jump to previous tab via shortcut
 - [ ] Figure out better fuzzy search settings, there's lots to work with but just need to sit down and take the time
-- [x] Jump to previous tab via shortcut
 - [ ] Change filtering in search box on the fly via keyword or key character
 - [ ] Check Fuse.js docs to see if there's any option for things like hard filtering
   - [ ] Might be something [here](https://www.fusejs.io/api/options.html#useextendedsearch)
-- [ ] Will the current method have issues when tabs are reordered?
+- [ ] Will the current method for tracking `Most Recently Viewed (MRV)` have issues when tabs are reordered?
+It is just an array of tab id's that gets updated as new tab id's are visited, but these seem like they might be fragile id's (does the user re-ordering tabs affect this value?).
 Might need to see if there's a unique ID that follows tabs around when they are reordered.
 - [ ] Better window switching support: still need to get the previous tab shortcut to work with it and doesn't yet capture when moving to a window without also changing tabs, which kind of messes with the goal of last tab meaning last tab viewed (focused)?
 - [ ] Better window support: options to limit searching to current window or specific window(s)
 - [ ] Add hotkey configuration support for previous tab action
 - [ ] Search popup should always be scrolled to top on opening
-- [ ] Add sidebar version that doesn't need to be popped up with a hotkey (or maybe then the hotkey controls opening/closing the sidebar?)
 - [ ] Popup sometimes takes multiple presses of hotkey to be summoned.
 - [ ] Some websites don't play nicely with the `Ctrl+Space` and/or `Ctrl+Shift+Space` hotkeys.

 ## Maybe

 - [ ] Jump to X tabs ago via shortcut (limited by the MRV list length, only available if MRV is enabled)
+- [ ] Add sidebar version that doesn't need to be popped up with a hotkey (or maybe then the hotkey controls opening/closing the sidebar?)